arbCoding/sac-format/README.md

 The list of **required** libraries is as follows:
 - [FFTW](https://www.fftw.org/)
     - This provides very-fast FFT functionality.
 See `./src/tests/sac_stream_fftw_test.cpp` to see it in action.
+    - **IMPORTANT** Because of the way the Makefile is designed, you must have this installed for any of the programs to build/link.
 ---

 ## Compiling